 As much as we all love rearranging the furniture in our homes from time to time, make sure you never neglect certain rules of Fengshui!
 For example, if a door leads directly to a toilet or kitchen sink, never place something heavy like a huge cabinet right smack in front of it.

-This prevents good qi from entering your home because it restricts the flow of qi to both rooms simultaneously.
+This prevents good qi from entering your home because it simultaneously restricts the qi flow to both rooms.
 If it’s impossible not to have an obstacle blocking this passageway, then at least leave enough space for qi to enter and exit unhindered.

 Hiring a Fengshui master to “cleanse” your home